molecula/documentation/data-ingestion/cloud/streaming/tutorials/_posts/2022-03-31-csv-tutorial.md

 Before we begin, it's always a good idea to make sure you have all the credentials and configuration parameters you need so that you aren't searching halfway through and lose train of thought.
 For this tutorial we'll need:

-* A CSV file to use, as well as the field names in that CSV file.
+* A CSV file to use, as well as the column names in that CSV file.

 * A working python3 environment to run this code and install required packages